 |Canon 1Ds Mark III« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark III|

 |Canon 1Ds Mark II« »||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark II|

 It is notable that the 1DC has a microphone port, which is missing on the T6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 1D C (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DC and the T6 have been discontinued, but can regularly be found used on eBay.
 The T6 was replaced by the Canon T7, while the 1DC does not have a direct successor.

 So how do things add up?
-Is the Canon 1D C better than the Canon T6 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 1D C and the Canon T6?
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D C:

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/30p).